Skip to main content

 Vitamin D and Increased 25-hydroxyvitamin D Level

-Research synthesisHigh evidenceMixed effect size14 studies · 12 beneficial · 2 neutral · 0 harmful
+Research synthesisHigh evidenceMixed effect size16 studies · 14 beneficial · 2 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Two studies (in phenylketonuria patients and kidney transplant recipients) found neutral effects, suggesting that in certain clinical contexts or with certain co-treatments, the expected increase may not occur.
-Most studies lasted 8–12 weeks or longer; shorter supplementation periods may not produce the same magnitude of effect.
+Two studies found neutral effects (in phenylketonuria patients and kidney transplant recipients), suggesting that in certain populations the effect may be absent or blunted.
+Most studies did not specify the form of vitamin D; where specified, vitamin D3 (cholecalciferol) was used.
+Most trials lasted ≥8 weeks, so shorter durations may not produce the observed effect.

 Doses used in studies